-5 amazing strategies that will make you stick to your workout schedule while cultivating a mindful approach to health and fitness.
+5 amazing strategies that will help to cultivate a positive, long lasting and mindful approach to your health.

 1. Prioritise your health